ChaserTlss/Canonical/writingInterview/Draft.md

 <hr>

-### Self-reflect
+### Career Development

-- [ ] How would you describe your experience as a professional software engineer?
+- [x] How would you describe your experience as a professional software engineer?
-- [ ] What are your strengths as a software engineer?
+- [x] What are your strengths as a software engineer?
-- [ ] What is your proudest success as an engineer?
+- [x] What is your proudest success as an engineer?
-- [ ] What would you like to achieve in your career and skills development?
+- [x] What would you like to achieve in your career and skills development?

 <hr>